devshane/cool-fish-functions/README.md

 DI_FM_TITLE_ONLY : set this to 1 to only display song titles
 ```

+The channel list is updated once a day.
+To force a refresh, delete `/tmp/di_channel_list`.

+The script enables tab-completion for channel names.

 ### soma.fish

 Similar thing for somafm.com.
 No channel listing cuz hard.
 It also recognizes some environment variables: